1ightray/Group4/.ipynb_checkpoints/README-checkpoint.md

 #### What to consider in future investment decisions?
 News Sentiment alone is not the only factor to consider in predicting price trend movements.
 Investors should review other variables such as daily returns along with news sentiment for a more accurate investment as seen in the XGBoost Regressor Model.

-Our study is limited to one month of news and crypto price and may vary with adding analysis over a larger time frame.
+Our study is limited to one month of news and crypto price and may vary with adding analysis over a larger time frame. <br />
 Also the study is limited only to title sentiment.
-So it is important to check multiple sources and multiple feature variables.
+So it is important to check multiple sources and multiple feature variables. <br />

 ---